Fire

 This map identifies the Shirley Lake Prescribed Fire Unit located in Elk Island National Park.

-This map identifies the South Block Prescribed Fire Unit located in Elk Island National Park.
+This map shows the Shirley Lake prescribed fire units in Elk Island National Park.

 Date modified :